Strombine dehydrogenase

-The 3 substrates of this enzyme are N-(carboxymethyl)-D-alanine, NAD^{+}, and H_{2}O, whereas its 4 products are glycine, pyruvate, NADH, and H^{+}.
+The three substrates of this enzyme are strombine, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are glycine, reduced NADH, pyruvic acid, and a proton.
+Strombine, also known as (N-(carboxymethyl)-D-alanine), is a member of the class of compounds called opines.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N-(carboxymethyl)-D-alanine:NAD+ oxidoreductase (glycine-forming).
 Other names in common use include strombine[N-(carboxymethyl)-D-alanine]dehydrogenase, and N-(carboxymethyl)-D-alanine: NAD+ oxidoreductase.